Shippen announced as Farnsworth Middle School principal

 “One of the most powerful things that they can learn is you’ve got to dig in and not give up,” she said.
 “They’ve got to learn grit.”

 Shippen has taught online for Brigham Young University-Idaho.
-She has experience being an administrator at Jerome High School as athletic director and assistant principal and at Cassia Elementary School as assistant principal.
+She has experience being an administrator at Jerome High School as athletic director and assistant principal and in Cassia School District as assistant principal.

 “She brings some unique experience for the middle school,” Martin said.